ryanduchin/music-video-collector/README.md

-O4 - add logic to submit to the modals to the database -after fetch problem, optimize new post modal and song show view - looks
+O4 - add logic to submit to the modals to the database -after fetch problem, optimize new post modal and song show view - looks -currently working on the add to playlist form and getting the attributes set
+ -later: only show playlists that the post is not a part of!

 O5 *** sorting feeds? -> need input on monday re: ordering in controller